jessiechen578585/contact-card/README.md

 # Deployment Website:
 https://contact-card-eight.vercel.app/
+To find a specific contact, you can use the search bar to look up their name or details.
+Once you've located the desired contact card, click on it to view the full information.
+Alternatively, you can scroll through the list to browse all existing contacts.

-# Instruction on how to run the code
+# Instruction on how to run the code locally:
     1. Make sure you have Node.js and npm (Node Package Manager) installed on your machine: https://nodejs.org/en/download/package-manager
     2. Install the required dependencies by running: npm install
     3. Start the development server: npm start ( or npm run dev)
     4. Open your browser and visit http://localhost:3000

+# Code explanation
 1. useState and useEffect are used from React to manage state and perform side effects

 2. useEffect is used to fetch the contacts from the API (https://jsonplaceholder.typicode.com/users) when the component mounts.
 It sorts the fetched data alphabetically by name and updates the APIdata and filteredData state variables